UnitTestBot/jacodb/design.md

         subgraph heap[JVM heap]
             class_vfs[Class virtual file system]
-            caches[low-level cashes]
+            caches[Low-level cashes]
         end

         subgraph sqlite[SQLite]
-            storage[off heap memory]
+            storage[Off-heap memory]
         end
     end
 ```

-Application uses in-memory `ClassTree` for classes that are in loading state.
-When classes are loaded, analyzed and persisted in database data from `ClassTree` is evicted.
-Pure bytecode is stored in underling database as well.
-Underling database is using off heap memory.
+Application uses in-memory `ClassTree` for the classes being loaded.
+When **classes** are loaded, analyzed and persisted to a database, the corresponding data is deleted from `ClassTree`.
+Pure bytecode is stored in the same database, which uses off-heap memory.

-`JcClasspath` represents the set of classpath items with bytecode. `JcClasspath` should be closed after it becomes unused.
-This reduces usage of outdated bytecode locations and cleanup data from them.
-Which means that each class should be presented once there.
-Otherwise, in case of collision like in jar-hell only one random class will win.
+`JcClasspath` represents the set of `classpath` items with bytecode. `JcClasspath` should be closed as soon as it becomes needless.
+This reduces usage of outdated bytecode locations and cleans out data from them.
+Each class should be presented once in this set.
+Otherwise, in case of collision, like in JAR hell, only one random class could win.

 # Extension points

 ## Features

-All `JcFeature` should be added on database startup.
-No additional features could be added after that. `JcFeature` could store information in database and extend basic api based on it.
+All `JcFeature` extensions should be added at database start-up — it is impossible to add features later.  `JcFeature` can store additional information in database and extend the basic API accordingly.

 ## Hooks

-JCDB can be extended with hooks.
-Hook is an environment extension with brings ability to implement remote api or call specific code during database lifecycle.
+One can extend `JCDB` with hooks.
+Hook is an environment extension which allows for implementing the remote API or calling the specific code during the database lifecycle.

-Hook is called twice: when database is created and initialized properly and when it is closed.
+Hook is called twice: when the database is created and initialized properly and when it is closed.